spang/websockets-from-the-wire-up/README.md

-Unfortunately, my two different example apps require two entirely different stacks---one which has few dependencies and is easy to run on the command line, and one which is easy to deploy behind nginx.
+Unfortunately, my two different example apps require two entirely different stacks---one which has few dependencies and is easy to run on the command line, and one which is a much more fully featured production example that is fun to play around with.

 The Python library support for websockets continues to evolve very quickly.

 ## To reproduce websocket_simple.dump